Altered Neuro States

 3 December 2019

 Fox, M.T.J.
 (2019).
 Altered Neuro States.
-(A thesis submitted in partial fulfillment of the requirements of the Master of Fine Arts at the Dunedin School of Art, Otago Polytechnic, Dunedin, New Zealand)
+(An abstract of a dissertation submitted in partial fulfillment of the requirements of the Master of Fine Arts at the Dunedin School of Art, Otago Polytechnic, Dunedin, New Zealand)

 Altered Neuro States (2019) is presented in three chapters.
 The first covers how mark making is an important step for learning about the world in the developing mind of the child.
 It describes mark making as a foundation for developing systems of communication, and how communication influences the way humans navigate through dimensional space and thought.
 These assertions are supported through drawing on the work of a number of artists and researchers, writer Emma Dexter, theoretical psychologist Nicholas Humphrey, psychologist Lorna Selfe, archaeologist Penny Spikins, neurologist Oliver Sacks and cognitive scientist Lera Boroditsky.